The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Orlando and Disney World: Michelle Allen of Travel Magic.

-The Garden Wing rooms at the Contemporary allow you to stay in the most expensive neighborhood at Disney (the coveted “monorail” line, which is the closest to the Magic Kingdom) without having the most expensive house on the block.
-By not paying the premium to have a lake view or a theme-park view in the main Tower building, you can enjoy staying at a deluxe resort in one of the best-priced rooms.
+The Garden Wing rooms at the Contemporary Resort allow you to stay in the most expensive neighborhood at Disney, with access to the monorail line or walking path to Magic Kingdom, without having the most expensive house on the block.
+By not paying the premium to have a lake view or a theme-park view in the main Tower building, you can enjoy a deluxe resort at a lower cost.

 In the Italy Pavilion at Epcot, Via Napoli’s mushroom truffle pizza is exquisite.
 Also in Italy, Tutto Gusto is a hidden gem.
 It’s a no-reservation wine bar where you can enjoy authentic antipasti and a wide selection of wines.

 The dining at options at Disney Springs will not disappoint (nor will the shopping, by the way).
 Jaleo by José Andrés offers Spanish tapas and an amazing décor.
 At Frontera Cucina, by Rick Bayless, the guacamole and homemade chips are not to be missed, and pair well with a “play with fire” margarita made with fresh lime juice, agave nectar, cucumber-jalapeno juice, and a hibiscus salt rim.
 Or, relax to a pianist accompanying brunch at The Boathouse; try the shrimp and grits and a mimosa or bloody mary.

 For a spectacular view of the Happily Ever Fireworks in the Magic Kingdom from the 15th floor of the Contemporary Resort, head to the California Grill at the Contemporary Resort.

 Avoid the masses and watch the fireworks during a Seats & Sweets Dessert Party at Tomorrowland Terrace.
 With a roped-off viewing area where Tinkerbell flies overhead, this is a primo location away from the crowds.